?

 Urine Flowrate Test

 This test involves passing urine into a special machine which measures the speed of the urine flow and graphs it for assessment by the doctor or nurse.
 You will be able to pass urine into the machine in private for this test.
 A flowrate needs to be performed when you have a full bladder so you can either come to your appointment with a full bladder or come early to drink in preparation.
-Urinary Flowrate Instructions (PDF, 106.8 KB)
+Flowrate test (PDF, 177.2 KB)

 This test involves passing urine into a special machine which measures the speed of the urine flow and graphs it for assessment by the doctor or nurse.
 You will be able to pass urine into the machine in private for this test.